Morse Graphs

 Mathematical Background

 A pivotal result in dynamical systems theory due to Conley states (in essence) that a dynamical system can be deconstructed into "recurrent" and "gradient-like" parts.
-The recurrent dynamics are captured within the chain recurrent sets, and are often analyzed using the Conley Index.
+The recurrent dynamics are captured within the recurrent sets, and are often analyzed using the Conley Index.

 Much the same way that morse theory can describe a smooth closed manifold by means of a gradient field, Conley-Morse theory proves the existence of a gradient field which captures the dynamics of the nonrecurrent components of a dynamical system (this is referred to as Conley's decomposition theorem [14], or occasionally the fundamental theorem of dynamical systems).